weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Step 6 Multiplication is a little more bothersome than addition in the present context, since products of negative rationals are positive.
-For this reason we confine ourselves first to RT, the set of all a € R with a > 0*.
+For this reason we confine ourselves first to RT, the set of all a  \in  R with a > 0*.

 If ae RY and fe R*, we define af to be the set of all p such that p < rs for some choice of rea, se f,r>0,5>0.